Forever Learning Institute

 Each academic track includes a combination of lectures, panel discussions, online courses, recommended readings and workshops that you can complete at your own pace.
 Plus, tune in for monthly live engagements to get your questions answered by Duke experts and have engaging, thought-provoking conversations with fellow alumni.
 Live sessions of all academic events are recorded and will be posted on the Duke Alumni Lifelong Learning YouTube Channel.

 What are you waiting for?
-Feel like a student again and register for your fall semester!
+Feel like a student again and register for the new semester!